 This bride’s highly patterned dupatta and dramatic tikka, also known as a matha patti, do all the work.
-She masterfully enhanced her natural hair with some curls, adding some beautiful texture to this look that’s really more about her expertly crafted dupatta and jewelry.
+She masterfully enhanced natural hair with some curls, adding some beautiful texture to this look that’s really more about the expertly crafted dupatta and jewelry.

 Blow out your hair with natural waves and pin a long jasmine garland on the side for a casual look.
 This bride’s style proves less is more—and we’re all for it.
 To put her large tikka front and center, she elegantly pinned just a few front pieces of hair back.

 For the most traditional Indian brides, a thick braid with jasmine woven through it is the look that never fails.
 The sleek style allows the bride’s earrings and gold hairpieces to shine, while the thick braid will undoubtedly inspire your guests to gawk at your style as you pass by them down the aisle.